wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Protect your content from plagiarism, monetize reposts, increase search ranking, reach new audiences, earn money, and many more with AtContent!
+Brand your content and control it across the Web, reach new audiences, increase search ranking, prevent plagiarism, monetize reposts, earn money!

 == Description ==

-### Earn Money and Protect Your Content! ###
+### Brand your content and controll it across the Internet! ###

+With AtContent plugin you brand content by your name and control it across the Web.
+If somebody reposted your content to other site – you see how many views your content get on this site.
+You even can block your content on site you don’t like.
+Each reposted publication signed by your name and has backlink to your site.
+It brings new audiences and increase search ranking for your site.
+Now your content is branded and valuable, because you have power to control it across the Internet.
 AtContent plugin gives you the opportunity to take a step in the future of the digital content world.
-Read features below, try it and never come back to the old world.
+Read other features below, try it and never come back to the old world.

 #### Protect your content & Monetize reposts ####